Skip to main content

 I used to think “healthy gaming” was for casuals.
 My raid group needed me, my rank needed defending, and sleep was just a loading screen for the next queue.
 Then my body handed me a critical fail.

 It wasn’t one big boss fight.
-It was the slow accumulation of debuffs: the dull ache between my shoulder blades that never logged off, the foggy brain that missed pings mid-match, the 3 p.m. crash that felt like a full mana drain.
+It was the slow accumulation of debuffs: the dull ache between my shoulder blades that never logged off, the foggy brain that missed pings mid-match, the 3 p.m. crash that felt like a full stamina drain.
 I was grinding hours, but my real-life character sheet was breaking down.
 That’s when I realized I’d been playing the wrong game entirely.
 This is the walkthrough I wish I’d had a full questline to rebuild your health as a core stat, not a side objective.

 The Debuff Stack I Ignored (And You Probably Are Too)